knexator/blog/_time_genres/2d-time.md

 ![2d-time](../../assets/img/time-2d-diagram-2.png){: .mx-auto.d-block :}

 Causality now advances in two directions: left to right, and down to up.
 The first notable effect is that time no longer divides cleanly in
 Past and Future: there's also the Weird Present.
-Let's consider the event B: it can't cause A, since A happens before it (with respect to horizontal time), and it can't be caused by A since it happens after it (with respect to vertical time).
-We will say that B is in the Weird Present of A, meaning that
-there is no causal chain between A and B. Does this mean that these two events are completely independent?
+Let's consider the event B: B can't cause A, since A happens before B (with respect to horizontal time), and B can't be caused by A since B happens after A (with respect to vertical time).
+We will say that B is in the Weird Present of A, meaning that there is no causal chain between A and B. Does this mean that these two events are completely independent?
 No: observing one will tell us information about the other.
 To see this, consider the following example: